 All art materials are included in the tuition, but you are welcome to bring your own sketchbook and any other unusual materials that you might like to use.

 No need!
 We have lots of boots at Cow House.

 Students do their own laundry once a week.
 Washing detergent is supplied.

 How many students share a room?

-Each room sleeps 2 students.
+Each room sleeps 2 to 3 students.
 The bedrooms are cosy and each has room its own bathroom.

 What type of food do you serve?